Do you want to equip your students with an essential 21st century critical thinking skill?

-Are you a social studies, english, language arts, history, literacy, or humanities teachers who wants to bring film literacy and critical thinking to your students in academically meaningful ways, but do not have the time or background to incorporate media literacy into your classroom?
+- Are you a social studies, language arts, or humanities teacher who wants to bring media & film literacy to your students in academically meaningful ways?

-- Do you want to help students think critically about moving images?
+- Do you want to help students move from unconsciously consuming media to thinking critically about moving images?